bonetblai/canonical-coloring/README.md

 coloring (or coarsest equitable partition) for digraphs.
 Our implementation is a bit less efficient as it uses a vector of sets to represent the current partition.

-Source code includes a simpe class for digraphs to represent the graph passed to the algorithm.
+Source code includes a simpe class for digraphs to represent the graph passed to the algorithm, and two exacutables: ```test''', and ```graphs_DIMACS'''.
+The first computes the canonical partition for two simple graphs with initial colorings.
+The second is a general tool computes the canonical partition for the graphs listed in a file given as arguments.
+Each file in the list must contain a graph in DIMACS format.

 References: